jackzhou2024/CS269i-HW3-Tournament-2025/README.md

 ## _Value Maximization with ROI Constraints_

 Advertisers in practice care not only about maximizing utility but also about maximizing **value** subject to spending efficiency.
-For each auction, the two bidders are independently assigned a return-on-investment (ROI) constraint, denoted as $\gamma_i$, drawn uniformly at random from the interval $[1, 2]$.
+For each matchup, the two bidders are independently assigned a return-on-investment (ROI) constraint, denoted as $\gamma_i$, drawn uniformly at random from the interval $[1, 2]$.
 Note that you only know your own ROI factor, but not your opponent's.

 Your bidding strategy must ensure that your **total payment** over all rounds does not exceed your **total value** divided by your ROI constraint, i.e., total payment $\le$ total value / $\gamma$.